-Sustainability is a universal phenomenon of economic, ecological and social importance and Laurier's Sustainability Office is committed to advancing awareness and action on campus and beyond.
-Through projects that span operations, education and community partnerships, the goal of the office is to create a culture where sustainability is embedded into university life.
+Sustainability is a universal concept of economic, ecological and social importance.
+Today’s climate of environmental challenges demand an ever-evolving approach to raise awareness and inspire action to create a more sustainable future.
+Laurier’s Sustainability Office is committed to this mission.
+Through projects that span operations, education and community partnerships, our goal is to create a culture where sustainability is embedded into university life.

 Cleantech entrepreneur and author Tom Rand to speak at Laurier about climate change

 Laurier Cares: Living our values: Tyler Plante on sustainability at Laurier

 Laurier student Hillary Scanlon making campus waste and recycling units accessible to people with vision loss

 Laurier becomes home to honeybee colonies through new apiaries

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×